 - 1. The pupils love winter holidays because they have to go to school. - 2.
 The children don't have to get up early during their holidays. - 3.
-The children like to spend more time outdoors when they have their winter holidays. - 4.
+The children like to spend more time outdoors on winter holidays. - 4.
 Winter holidays are not popular. - 5.
 We celebrate Christmas in December. - 6.
 The children like snow, that's why they like winter holidays. - 7.
 There are no holidays in May. - 8.
 People in Ukraine don't celebrate Easter.

 7. Look at the pictures and say what holidays the people are celebrating.
+Use the model to help you.

+Model: The green hat means that the people are celebrating St. Patrick's Day.
-Jane: Buggy, it's Halloween today.
-Let's dress up like ghosts and witches and frighten the boys.

-Buggy: OK.
-Then go and bring a broomstick and the paints.

-Jane: What do you need the paints for?

-Buggy: We are going to paint our faces to look scary (['skɛ:ri] - страшний).
-Jane: That's a good idea.
+- Jane: Kate, it's Halloween today.
+Let's dress up like ghosts and witches and frighten the boys. - Kate: OK.
+Then go and bring a broomstick and the paints. - Jane: What do you need the paints for? - Kate: We are going to paint our faces to look scary. - Jane: That's a good idea.
 Let's go.

-9. Read the names of holidays and then divide them into four columns according to the names of the countries they are celebrated in.
+9. Read the names of holidays and then divide them into four columns according to the names of the countries they are popular in.

-April Fool's Day, Easter, Independence Day, New Year, Christmas, Halloween, Thanksgiving, 8th of March, Mother's Day, Father's Day, Old New Year, St. Valentine's Day, Queen's birthday
+April Fool's Day, Easter, Independence Day, the New Year, Christmas, Halloween, Thanksgiving, 8th of March, Mother's Day, Father's Day, Old New Year, St. Valentine's Day, King's birthday